Selank

 Educational content.
 This page describes Semax for informational purposes only and is not medical advice, diagnosis, or treatment.
 Consult a licensed provider before starting, stopping, or modifying any therapy.

-Unlike ACTH itself, Semax lacks hormonal (steroidogenic) activity: it does not stimulate cortisol release.
-Instead, it retains and amplifies the neurotrophic and nootropic properties of the ACTH 4-10 fragment.
-It is one of the most extensively studied nootropic peptides, with research spanning molecular mechanisms to clinical trials in stroke patients.
+Unlike ACTH itself, Semax lacks hormonal (steroidogenic) activity: it does not stimulate cortisol release or engage the hypothalamic-pituitary-adrenal axis.
+Instead, it retains and amplifies the neurotrophic and nootropic properties associated with the ACTH(4-7) core.
+It is one of the most extensively studied nootropic peptides, with research spanning molecular mechanisms to clinical trials in stroke patients, though nearly all of that work comes from Russian groups rather than large Western trials.

 Semax's primary mechanism centers on the upregulation of brain-derived neurotrophic factor (BDNF) and its receptor TrkB.
 Within hours of administration, Semax increases BDNF mRNA and protein levels in the hippocampus, basal forebrain, and other brain regions critical for memory and cognition.